 If you’re already screen printing t-shirts and need an additional source of revenue, plastisol transfers can be a great compliment to your business.

-On top of of having to purchase plastisol inks you’ll need some transfer paper – there are 2 types of plastisol heat transfer papers:
+On top of of having to purchase plastisol inks you’ll need some transfer paper – here are some types of plastisol heat transfer papers:

 - Hot or Warm Peel transfers – designed to have a very soft hand and are very opaque.
 They are designed not to split but rather to release the entire ink film when peeled warm or hot.
 The fact that the hot peel transfers will release most of the ink film greatly increases the opacity.